 Guess who fell ill on day 3 of their holiday?
 Yup.
 Such fun.
 This was on top of the fact that I managed to lose both my iPhone and my card the night before our flight.
 I must admit that at this point I was starting to feel just a little bit sorry for myself.
-Still, I was determined to visit Nicosia, so I headed to the Mini Market at our hotel in Paphos and stocked up on tissues and throat lozenges.
+Still, I was determined to explore Nicosia: one city, two countries, in one go, so I headed to the Mini Market at our hotel in Paphos and stocked up on tissues and throat lozenges.

-… but that was just because we opted for the Ledra Palace crossing rather than the Ledra Street one – the internet at our hotel was a little sketchy so we weren’t able to do much research in advance; we just found the name of a crossing that we could also locate on a map, and off we went!
+… but that was just because we opted for the Ledra Palace crossing rather than the Ledra Street one.
+The internet at our hotel was a little sketchy, so we weren’t able to do much research in advance.
+We just found the name of a crossing that we could also locate on a map, and off we went!
 (Actually, we did get a little lost – as you should when you’re exploring a city – and headed straight for the buffer zone, rather than the crossing point.
-It wasn’t a problem, the handsome and curtious UN Peacekeeping soldiers were happy to point us in the right direction.)
+It wasn’t a problem, the handsome and courteous UN Peacekeeping soldiers were happy to point us in the right direction.)

-These maps were everywhere, and we would probably have been lost without them – in fact, we did get lost without them.
+These maps were on signposts everywhere, and we would probably have been lost without them – in fact, we did get lost without them.
 We accidentally strayed from the tourist walk and ended up in a children’s play park.

 (If you can’t see the video, use this link: http://youtu.be/N78DOEf5Ukk)